Wix-Development/wix_core/README.md

 ## Supported Scripts

-The `wix_core` script is designed to support multiple frameworks, inventory systems, and notification methods.
+The `wix_core` script is designed to support multiple frameworks, inventory systems, notification methods, and anticheats.
+If you miss any scripts feel free to make a pull request or message me on discord to add them.
 Below is a list of supported options:

 ### Frameworks
 - **[ESX](https://github.com/esx-framework/esx_core)**